GHASS19/Take-Home-Challenge-Ultimate-Technologies-Inc.-/README.md

 However, a toll bridge, with a two way toll, between the two cities causes driver partners to tend to be exclusive to each city.
 The Ultimate managers of city operations for the two cities have proposed an experiment to encourage driver partners to be available in both cities, by reimbursing all toll costs.

-What would you choose as the key measure of success of this experiment in encouraging driver partners to serve both cities, and why would you choose this metric?
+**A. What would you choose as the key measure of success of this experiment in encouraging driver partners to serve both cities, and why would you choose this metric?**

 The key measurement of success would be to see if it is beneficial to customers and drivers to serve both cities.
 I would measure three variables to see if the experiment is worth it: